Top 10 Used OCT for Glaucoma as a Screening Tool

 9. Ziemer Galilei G6 ($15,555.00)

 Galilei G6 combines the benefits of Optical Biometry, Tomography, and Topography.
 The device provides access to the total corneal wavefront, pachymetry, astigmatism data, and curvature.
-Thus, providing surgeons with complete data set for planning cataract and refractive surgery.
+Thus, providing surgeons with a complete data set for planning cataract and refractive surgery.

 Features of Galilei G6:

-• Improves Work Maintenance, Efficiency, & Optimisation: This device helps store and gather data on a single device.
+- Improves Work Maintenance, Efficiency, & Optimisation: This device helps store and gather data on a single device.
 Thus, improving the clinician or practitioner’s workflow efficiency, reducing maintenance costs, and optimizing office space utilization.

 10. Canon Xephilio oct-a1 ($15,999.00)